-The SEEA CF extends the SNA to facilitate accounting for the stocks of biomass in forests for both plantation and natural forests (UN et al., 2014).
-This delivers evidence on the depletion of natural forest stocks and connects it to the economic activities they support (e.g., timber and wood fuel production).
-Following the FAO Global Forest Resources Assessment, the SEEA CF uses physical accounts for tracking the extent of Primary forest; Other naturally regenerated forest; Planted forest; Other wooded land (UN et al., 2014).
-The SEEA CF includes the broader contribution of forests in terms of non-wood forest products (e.g., mushrooms, honey, edible fruit and insects) (see SEEA AFF in FAO & UNSD, 2020).
+and connects it to the economic activities they support (e.g., timber and wood fuel production).
+Following the FAO Global Forest Resources Assessment, the SEEA CF uses physical accounts for tracking the extent of Primary forest; Other naturally regenerated forest; Planted forest; and, Other wooded land (UN et al., 2014).
+The SEEA CF includes the broader contribution of forests in terms of non-wood forest products (e. g., mushrooms, honey, edible fruit and insects) (see SEEA AFF in FAO and UNSD, 2020).
+The SEEA EA delivers far more detailed and ecolog-ically meaningful evidence on forest ecosystems than the SEEA CF, via ecosystem extent and condition accounts.
+The ecosystem services accounts also reveal the wide range of contributions of forest ecosystems to economic and social well-being.
+Importantly, the focus of the SNA is on monetary values, whereas the SEEA includes accounts in both physical and monetary terms.